Plastic Surgery Center of the South

 In the Atlanta area, the cost for a breast augmentation procedure depends on a variety of factors:

 - The type of implants you choose (approximately $1,600 for silicone gel implants and $850 for saline)

 - Whether other procedures are performed in the same surgery

 - Physician fee (typically $2,300)

 - Fees for anesthesia and the operating room, which are comparable to those at other practices in the area

 You will receive an estimated cost for your specific procedure during your consultation.
-We offer patient financing options to make cosmetic enhancement affordable for most patients.
+We offer patient financing options to make breast augmentation affordable for most patients.
 Do keep in mind that your safety and results are what matter most, and it’s important to consider a surgeon with the right training and experience when evaluating the cost.

 Can breast augmentation reshape sagging breasts?